cara-lang/compiler/DESIGN.md

 * 0x, 0b, 0o, floats scientific notation?
 * inline pragmas? for Maybe.map to become tail-safe etc.
 * holes syntax: would it be better to do \(_ + 1) instead of (_ + 1)?
+* what if N-tuples are just syntax sugar for concrete record {el0,el1}, {el0,el1,el2}, etc.?

 TODO:
 * check out OCaml modules